Log in | Jump |

 making all our lives easier, more fulfilling, lovelier journeys

-Written on November 21, 2005, and categorized as funky original.
+Written on November 21, 2005, and categorized as Secret and Invisible.

 I have a gig tomorrow, and much of last week was taken up preparing for it.
 It is a low-level affair but nonetheless important in its way, as we are debuting new material and it’s a first proper outing for the Caliph of Maidenhead, in front of what she can truly call her peers, i.e. young talented musicians.